 But there are some caveats.
 “People with hypertension should be cautious because caffeine can elevate blood pressure,” Tolliver notes.
 There has also been some concern about caffeine consumption among pregnant women.
 The American College of Obstetricians and Gynecologists notes that pregnant women can safely consume up to 200 milligrams of caffeine per day, which is what’s found in about two cups of coffee.

 And kids should steer clear of caffeine, especially in the form of high-sugar energy drinks that can pack a lot more caffeine than the average cup of coffee.
 No safe limits of caffeine have been established for children, and the American Academy of Pediatrics recommends that children not consume caffeine because they may be more susceptible to caffeine’s effects.

 There’s also concern about bone health in kids whose bodies are still growing and developing.
 Some research has shown that caffeine consumption increases calcium excretion from the body, and thus the concern is that lost calcium could inhibit bone formation.

 For the majority of people, moderation is the key.
 “Caffeine still has some risks, however drinking a daily cup of coffee is likely fine to do,” Tolliver says.

 What to Do if You’ve Had Too Much

-It’ll take a little while for your system to process all that caffeine, Cooper notes.
+If you’ve consumed too much caffeine, know that it’ll take a little while for your system to process it all, Cooper notes.
 “Caffeine is metabolized differently by individuals based on genetics, health conditions and medications.
 Caffeine has a half-life of 2 ½ to 4 ½ hours, meaning every 2 ½ to 4 ½ hours the amount of caffeine is reduced to half of the original amount.”